 The two-wavelength laser synthesizer signal (master and slave lasers) is adjusted in polarization, combined at the Laser Synthesizer (LS) and then passed through a 3-port polarizing beam splitter assembly (PBS).
 The polarization is aligned so that all the light passes through the beamsplitter.
 It then passes through a piezo-driven fiber stretcher assembly and the fiber to the antenna.
 At the antenna end there is a 3-dB coupler, so that half of the light goes to the turnaround assembly and half to the photomixer in each WCA.
-The turnaround assembly consists of a fiber frequency shifter (located at the LO Photonic Receiver module) and a Faraday Rotator mirror located within the WCA of specifically the Band 9 cartridge in each front end.
-The frequency of the signal traveling back to the AOS technical building receives thus twice a frequency shift of 25 MHz, thus it comes back offset by 50 MHz from the original.
-The Faraday rotator reflects the signal but turns its polarization
+The turnaround assembly consists of a fiber frequency shifter (located in the LO Photonic Receiver module) and a Faraday Rotator mirror located within the WCA of specifically the Band 9 cartridge in each front end.
+The frequency of the signal traveling back to the AOS technical building thus receives a frequency shift of 25 MHz twice, therefore it comes back offset by 50 MHz from the original.
+The Faraday rotator reflects the signal but turns its polarization angle by 90 degrees to the incident polarization.
+This means that the outgoing and returning light is orthogonal everywhere along the fiber between the PBS and the Faraday Mirror.
+Back at the PBS, the returning signal is sent to a third port where it is mixed with a sample of the Master Laser reference signal in a low-frequency photodetector.
+This results in an output at the 50 MHz offset frequency.
+This output is compared in a phase detector with a 50 MHz reference signal and the phase of the whole loop is kept constant by a servo driving the fiber stretchers.